Utkarshjain070/snake-game/README.md

-Dpwnload the zip file and play this excellent game:)
+Dpwnload the zip file and must extract the files in one folder to play this excellent game:)